Vinyl Liner Pool Cost Breakdown

 The top perimeter of the pool is called coping, which acts as the transition from the pool to the patio.
 White aluminum C-channel coping is standard on vinyl liner pools, though you can paint it in different colors.
 The coping you choose affects the overall price of the swimming pool.

-Average Costs For Type of Coping
+Average Costs by Type of Coping

 Here are the average costs per linear foot for different coping options.

-Aluminum c-channel$10 – $12
+Aluminum c-channel | $10 – $12 |

 Steps and Benches